AlmaAlkhader/WRO2026-FE-Sunbird-Nomads/README.md

 ---

-# Our Journey
+## 🌍 Our Journey

-We are two ambitious engineering students competing in the WRO Future Engineers category for the second year in a row.
-After our first season, we spent the past year improving our skills in mechanical design, 3D printing, embedded systems, and robotics, aiming to apply everything we had learned.
+We are **Alma Alkhader** and **Sara Afifi**, two second-year engineering students at Birzeit University brought together by a shared interest in robotics.
+This is our second year competing in the WRO Future Engineers category.
+Our experience began with our [WRO 2025 BiruniVerse project](https://github.com/AlmaAlkhader/WRO2025-BiruniVerse), where we gained our first practical experience designing, building, and programming an autonomous vehicle.

+### 👩‍💻 Alma Alkhader — Computer Engineering

+Alma is a second-year Computer Engineering student and a member of the **IEEE Robotics and Automation Society (RAS)** at the Birzeit University Student Branch.
+Her strong interest in robotics led her to focus on the robot’s electronics, power system, wiring, Raspberry Pi setup, sensor integration, and control software.

+### ⚙️ Sara Afifi — Mechanical Engineering

+Sara is a second-year Mechanical Engineering student and a technical member of **IMechE at Birzeit University**.
+She led the robot’s mechanical development, including the chassis modifications, steering mechanism, component placement, measurements, and custom-designed mounts.

+Our different specializations allowed us to approach the robot from two connected perspectives.
+Alma concentrated on making the electronics and software work reliably, while Sara focused on ensuring that the mechanical design could support those systems and move effectively.
+Nearly every improvement required both sides to work together.

-Our first robot came to life on **May 19, 2026**, powered by an ESP32.
-Although it could complete the Open Challenge, it still had major issues with steering, power delivery, and the rear axle.
-Over the following weeks, we redesigned and improved these systems while balancing university exams and projects.
+Our first robot of the 2026 season came to life on **May 19, 2026**, powered by an ESP32.
+Although it completed the Open Challenge, it still faced major issues with steering, power delivery, and the rear axle.
+Over the following weeks, we redesigned and improved these systems while balancing the project with our university exams and coursework.

-By the local competition on **July 13, 2026**, our robot had evolved significantly.
-Powered by a Raspberry Pi, it achieved the maximum score in the Open Challenge and earned **second place**, qualifying us for the national competition.
+By the local competition on **July 13, 2026**, the robot had evolved significantly.
+After moving from the ESP32 to a Raspberry Pi and making several mechanical and electrical improvements, it achieved the maximum score in the Open Challenge.
+We earned **second place** and qualified for the national competition.

-We are proud of our progress, but we know there is still plenty of room for improvement.
-We look forward to continuing our journey and pushing our robot even further.
+We are proud of how far the robot has come, but our journey is not finished.
+Every test, mistake, and redesign has taught us something new, and we are continuing to improve the robot as we prepare for the next stage of the competition.

 ## Design Strategy